Smart ALEC: Dragging the Secretive Organization Out of the Shadows

 Although Wisconsin is a state that has a long history of progressive politics - think the early twentieth century's Robert "Fighting Bob" La Follette and, more recently, Senator Russ Feingold - it has also given America the scourge of Sen. Joseph McCarthy, and it currently is the national headquarters of the John Birch Society.

 Which brings us back to the case of William Cronon, a history professor at the University of Wisconsin.
 Last week, the Wisconsin Republican Party made an Open Records Request seeking access to Professor Cronin's e-mails.
 The request came after Cronon wrote an op-ed piece in the New York Times that criticized Wisconsin's Governor Walker and his attempts to destroy the state's public sector unions.
 On March 15, Cronon used his blog ("Scholar as Citizen" -- http://scholarcitizen.williamcronon.net/) "to examine the role of the conservative American Legislative Exchange Council in drafting that legislation," Markos Moulitsas, the founder of the Daily Kos, wrote recently in The Hill.
+According to Moulitsas, "...
+Republicans have filed an open records request demanding access to Cronon's email, in particular any email with the words 'Republican,' 'collective bargaining,' 'union' and the names of several specific unions like AFSCME as well as the eight Republicans currently threatened by the recall effort."

 In his blog post titled "Who's Really Behind Recent Republican Legislation in Wisconsin and Elsewhere?
 (Hint: It Didn't Start Here)," Cronon provided a condensed "Study Guide" for those wanting to know more about the genesis of Walker's legislative initiatives as well as a short history of the modern conservative movement.